nsclass/nsclass.github.io/_posts/2021-10-01-kubernetes-using-external-service.md

 permalink: "2021/10/01/kubernetes-using-external-service"
 ---

 There are often times to use the external services inside of Kubernetes.
-The following article explain how to set up in Kubernertes.
+The following article explain how to set up in Kubernetes.

 [https://medium.com/@ManagedKube/kubernetes-access-external-services-e4fd643e5097](https://medium.com/@ManagedKube/kubernetes-access-external-services-e4fd643e5097)